azhadsyed/housing/README.md

 # NYC Rent Estimator App

 Codebase for my NYC rent estimator app.
-Accepts an apartment's location, size, and amenities as inputs; outputs a listing price estimate and an ELI5 explanation of how that listing price is calculated.
+Accepts an apartment's location, size, and amenities as inputs; outputs an estimated listing price and a SHAP-driven explanation of how that listing price is calculated.

 Built in Python using Flask/Jinja, Pandas, Pymongo, Scikit-learn, and other community packages.

+Deployed using CircleCI and Docker.

+## CI/CD Brainstorming

+What does this build need?
+Think infrastructure as code

+1. tests need to pass
+   - On merge
+   - On build/deploy
+2. Python dependencies
+   - on deploy, make sure they're all there
+3. Data Dependencies: data.csv, model.joblib, options.json
+   - They get updated daily using python scripts
+   - The app cannot run without them
+4. Connection to the MongoDB server
+5. The MongoDB itself
+   - Decoupled from the docker container, accessed using a connection_string
+   - It gets updated daily using a python script

 ## Roadmap